CameronRosencutter/HackSprint-Website/README.md

 </p>

 ### Internal Links
-* placeholder: image of banner
+* placeholder: image of Navigation bar
-* placeholder: image of code for that banner section
+* placeholder: image of code for that navigation bar

 ### CSS Stylesheets
 * placeholder: image of part of website that uses a style
-* placeholder: image of code that applies to the above "part of website that uses a style"
+* placeholder: image of css code that applies to the above "part of website that uses a style"
+* placeholder: image of html file that pulls from css file

 <details>
     <summary>Resources Consulted</summary>